-Thank you for visiting my blog.
-My name is Debra, and I am writing to acknowledge the name of our merciful and glorious God!
+Thank you for visiting my blog!
+My name is Debra, and I write to acknowledge the name of our merciful and glorious God!

 We all have gifts to share in God’s kingdom.

-Here is a quote from the book that precisely describes the attitude God desires from us, each time we speak His name.
+Here is a excerpt from my book, describing the attitude God desires from us each time we speak His name:

 If you feel uncomfortable standing up for this truth [not taking the Lord’s name in vain], then try getting down on your knees instead.
 Have you ever gotten down on your knees in the middle of a room, and prayed to God?
 It’s a different feeling praying on your knees, than it is laying comfortably snuggled in bed.
 On your knees in the middle of a room with nothing but God to lean into.
 Head bowed down, arms at your side, you are humbling yourself.
 You are admitting you are lower than God.
 You are acting subservient; ready to obey a higher power.
 And you are also displaying reverence; deep respect and honor for One with authority.

 When you are in this position, praying your heart out to God, you realize how this is the attitude God always wants us to have, each time we speak His name.
 This action of our kneeling, lifts Him up.
 So as we walk throughout our day, relating and talking to others, remember God desires us to continually acknowledge the sovereignty of His name, as if we were still down on our knees.